carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 Thankfully, setting this on `body` is is handled by Carbon for you so no need to set this up if you're already using Carbon!

-If you would like to support unicode ranges, as well, be on the lookout for an update to this document with guidance!
+If you would like to support Unicode ranges, as well, be on the lookout for an update to this document with guidance!

 ## Including in your product